 Talk to your partner about it

 Your partner may be feeling alone: ED is a very isolating health issue.
 Speaking to him will take some of the edge off of his concerns, and help him to organise his thoughts better.
-It also makes you face the condition as a team.
+It also makes you face the conditions as a team.
 This will allow you both to formulate a plan of action to address his condition together.
 You may need to make adjustments to your sex life or your relationship — communicate openly about the necessary changes.

 Help him to get help